SYSPROG-JLS/S370BALEmulator/README.txt

            to run programs written in IBM S/370 Basic Assembly Language (BAL) on your PC

-- you need to have an IBM S/370 Basic Assembly Language (BAL) assembler you can use IFOX00 in MVS3.8J running under Hercules or you can use the Z390 Portable Mainframe Assembler and Emulator from Automated Software Tools Corporation (Copyright 2011-13 Automated Software Tools Corporation)
+- you need to have an IBM S/370 Basic Assembly Language (BAL) assembler
+    + you can use IFOX00 in MVS3.8J running under Hercules
+    + or you can use the Z390 Portable Mainframe Assembler and Emulator from Automated Software Tools Corporation (Copyright 2011-13 Automated Software Tools Corporation)
+    + or you can use S370BALAsm (my assembler) found at https://github.com/SYSPROG-JLS/S370BALAsm

-- written for Python V3+ (ncurses package needs to be installed also)
+- written for Python V3+
+    See https://www.python.org/downloads/ for instructions for downloading
+    and installing Python on your PC or Mac

+    The curses package is required by the S370BALEmulator.
+    This package comes with the Python standard library.
+    In Linux and Mac, the curses dependencies should already be installed so there is no extra steps needed.

+    On Windows, you need to install one special Python package, windows-curses available on PyPI to add support.

+    # Needed in Windows only
+    python -m pip install windows-curses

+    You can verify everything works by running a Python interpreter and attempting to import curses.
+If you do not get any errors, you are in good shape.

+    >>> import curses
+    >>>

 - how to run:
     python S370BALEmulator            -  run the emulator in non-interative mode python S370BALEmulator -debug     -  run the emulator in interactive debug mode

+    Running in interactive debug mode brings up the terminal user interface to display reqisters, memory, and allow you to set breakpoints, etc.

 - S370BALEmulator.py requires 3 Python data structures in your current working directory: